American Indian Family Empowerment Program

-The American Indian Family Empowerment Program Fund (AIFEP) is a grant-making project of the Tiwahe Foundation, which awards grants to individuals working to be of service to their community, connected to their culture, and to have their potential realized.
+The Family Empowerment Program is a grant-making project of the Tiwahe Foundation, which awards grants to individuals working to be of service to their community, connected to their culture, and to have their potential realized.

-Throughout its history, AIFEP has invested in human capital — in the skills, resources, and cultural strengths that American Indian families and individuals possess that allow them to contribute to the cultural and social wellbeing of their community.
-Since its inception, the AIFEP Fund has made nearly 800 grants totaling more than $1.4 million to grantees.
+Throughout its history, this program has invested in human capital — in the skills, resources, and cultural strengths that American Indian families and individuals possess that allow them to contribute to the cultural and social wellbeing of their community.
+Since its inception, the Family Empowerment Program has made nearly 800 grants totaling more than $1.4 million to grantees.

-Support to attain college degrees, certificates, vocational training, GED, college entrance exams, learning of trades and related expenses
+- Expenses related to college degrees, certificates, vocational training, GED, and college entrance exams.

 Step 1 Eligibility